OnikuSpedu/APCSFinalProject/README.md

 **Brief Project Description:**

 For our final project, we are going to create a photo editor similar to Photoshop in Processing.
 This photo editor would allow users to import a photo from their computer and edit it in the application, and they can save their work at the end.
-Some features include using kernels to convolute the image, drawing on the picture with various colors, and adding stickers.
+Some features include using kernels to convolute the image and drawing on the picture with various colors.
+And like in Photoshop, users can just create a canvas without images as well.
+They also can use layering tools to edit a certain part of the canvas without affecting other parts.
+Creating one whole image from all of the layers will use an alpha compositing algorithm.
 Image convolution with kernels should account for the border pixels by using edge extension.

 **Installation Instructions:**